Village of Brainard Board of Trustees

 The motion carried

-Motion made by Trustee Vrbka to adopt Ordinance #321 seconded by Trustee Hummel.
+- Motion made by Trustee Vrbka to pay March claims minus Spark Electric, seconded by Trustee Pesek..

 Voting aye: Vrbka, Pesek, Robeson, Karber, and Hummel.